Cherreads

 Three Days After The Incident

-What was supposed to be a simple Iron-tier dungeon clearance turned into a massacre when the space inside warped mid-raid.
+The mission had gone south; they always did eventually, what was supposed to be a simple Iron-tier dungeon clearance turned into a massacre when the space inside warped mid-raid, the walls shifted, gravity inverted.

 Three hunters fell into suddenly-appearing chasms.